lee2sman/everyday/README.md

 copy of 264 page template, making a new page for the Distances video I made with Amelia, screening Friday at the Internet Archive
 266
 still using that page template. now showing digitally altered images - my head 'collapsed' and pixelated.
+267
+demo "pattern weaver" made for Dan Lichtman for a class. this is a MVP!